 If your student is home, think about where and when you create opportunities to listen to your student.
 Find a time when you won’t be interrupted.
 Find a place that is comfortable.
 Find a time and place that feels natural.
 Turn off the car radio.
 Go out for a cup of coffee together.
 If you are talking with your student by phone, consider some of the same factors.
 Are there other children in the background?
 Are you in the middle of cooking dinner?
 Is the dog barking at every passing squirrel?

-Whether you are communicating with your student in person or on the phone, give him your full attention.
-It may be difficult for your student to take time to say what he is thinking if he feels that he is interrupting you or that you are on your cell phone in the grocery store or that you need to be doing something else or your mind is on something else.
+Whether you are communicating with your student in person or on the phone, give them your full attention.
+It may be difficult for your student to take time to say what they are thinking if your student feels that they are interrupting you or that you are on your cell phone in the grocery store or that you need to be doing something else or your mind is on something else.
 If you need to postpone a conversation until a more ideal time, do that.

 Eliminate internal noise